 - A. Wheelbase (measured center to center of the axle of EACH side) must be at least 42 inches and no more than 56 inches. - B. Length (measures from bumper to bumper) will be limited to no more than 84 inches. - C. Tread Width (measured from tire center to tire center) must be at least 28 inches and no more than 36 inches. - D. Height (including roll cage) will be a maximum of 50 inches. - E. Car weight (cars weighed after qualifying, heats, lowers, and mains) must be at least 160 pounds without a driver, helmet, neckbrace, driving suit, and shoes. - F. Tires Approved right side tire compounds and size are listed in Table 1.1.
 Left side tires for both dirt and pavement must be manufactured by a NASCAR Youth Series approved manufacturer/supplier and may only be an approved compound as specified in Appendix I, section 135/136.
-The NASCAR Youth Series approved tire manufacturer/supplier for the 2024 racing season will be Hoosier Racing Tire. - G. Ballast/Weights Any ballast, excluding the belly pan itself, must be securely bolted within the confines of the cockpit. - a.
+The NASCAR Youth Series approved tire manufacturer/supplier for the 2025 racing season will be Hoosier Racing Tire. - G. Ballast/Weights Any ballast, excluding the belly pan itself, must be securely bolted within the confines of the cockpit. - a.
 Weights must not be fastened to the inside or outside of any nerf bars, front or rear bumpers or shoulder bars or to the roll cage. - b.
 All lead weights must be covered in a manner to keep from coming into contact with the driver (example: plastic covering, tape, etc.) - c.
-It is required that the weight be painted or wrapped with bright color.
+It is required that the weight be painted or tape wrapped with bright color.
 The current driver's name must be written on each piece of weight. - d.
 Ballast cannot be mounted any higher than 7 inches above the top of the lower frame rail. - e.
 Ballast must not be mounted to the body panels.
 Ballast may be mounted in the left side kick out but must be bolted to a metal kick out floor pan, a tab, or a frame upright.
 Ballast in the kick out must not be mounted to the side of the body panel or to a fiberglass floor.
 The kick out floor pan must be attached to the chassis with tabs, bolts, or rivets in order to attach any ballast to the kick out floor pan.
+Optional kick out belly pan - the kick out belly pan can be steel material with a thickness of between .025" and .125" and be welded to the kickout tubing.
+But this steel floor pan cannot protrude below the bottom edge of the kick out tubing.